MarginaliaSearch/www.marginalia.nu/content/log/A_122_dead_websites/index.md

 * Server stopped responding to HTTPS, and now responds to HTTP
 * Status Code < 400

-<abbr title="Autonomous System Number">ASN</abbr> 16509 (OVH SAS) is also a very strong indicator, which produces 100% parked domains among the sampled data.
+<abbr title="Autonomous System Number">ASN</abbr> 16509 (Amazon.com) is also a very strong indicator, which produces 100% parked domains among the sampled data.
 You get several "looks" for the parked domain pages from 16509, but a similar setup, leading to the suspicion that it's all the same operation.

 <figure>